omoinjm/bash-scripts/README.md

 - Is a script that setups up a LAMP server in the Ubuntu instance.

 **N/B**: Be sure to delete all resources after creating.

+| DON'T USE THIS EDUCATIONAL CONTENT FOR MALICIOUS INTENT
+| YOU WON'T GET HIRED
+| YOU'LL GO TO JAIL